lge0303/s3df-user-guide/getting-started/logging-on-to-s3df.md

-# S3DF New User Guide

-Welcome to the SLAC Shared Scientific Data Facility (S3DF)!

-This guide will help new users get started with accessing and using S3DF resources.

 ## 🔑 Access Requirements

 Before logging into S3DF, make sure you:

-Have a valid SLAC Unix account
+- Have a valid SLAC Unix account

-Have been added to the appropriate project
+- Have been added to the appropriate project

-Have an SSH key pair (for terminal access)

 🖥️ Login to S3DF